 When Is Forceps Use NOT Appropriate?

-The use of obstetrical forceps to facilitate vaginal delivery not medically appropriate under the following circumstances:
+The use of obstetrical forceps to facilitate vaginal delivery is not medically appropriate under the following circumstances:

 - The baby’s head is too high up.
 Forceps should not be used unless and until the baby’s head has entered the mother’s pelvis.